 Liquorice means “sweet root” in Greek.
-This herbaceous plant with a height of 1.50 m is distinguished by its veil, or pale blue flowers.
+This herbaceous plant with a height of 1.50 m is distinguished by its veil of pale blue flowers.
 It generally grows on moist soil from June to September.Thanks to its underground stems commonly called rhizomes, they are difficult to remove.

 - Chinese badian

 The Chinese star anise is none other than the fruit of the Chinese badianier which is an aromatic shrub with a height of 4 to 18 meters.
-It is generally found in regions with a tropical climate.
+It is generally found in regions with tropical climates.
 Also called star anise, Chinese star anise is distinguished by its eight-branched star-shaped flowers and its brown seed which is very fragrant.
 It is the essential oil it contains that is mainly used in the manufacture of pastis.

-Chinese star anise is used as an infusion to treat digestive problems, flu, diarrhea.
-It grows mainly in Asian countries such as Japan, Cambodia, or Laos.
+Chinese star anise is used as an infusion to treat digestive problems, flu, and diarrhea.
+It grows mainly in Asian countries such as Japan, Cambodia, and Laos.
 However, it should not be confused with Japanese star anise, which is deadly.
 The latter contains in particular toxic substances that attack the nervous system.